Kristaal/Escape-Quiz-Mystical-Forest-/README.md

 ## Design

 ### Design Choices
-The game has been designed to have an exciting and scaring effect on the user.
+The game has been designed to have scaring effect on the user.
 The video as a background was chosen to show the emotions of being in a scary forest and trying to escape and survive.
 The entire design of the game is based on the atmosphere of the classic horror film.

 ### Colour
 The color palette was chosen to match the horror theme of the background video.
 A color picker was used to pick colors from the background video, these colors were then further adjusted to meet accessibility criteria and added accent color.